jaspector

 The village uses zoning certificates and building permits for development and additions.

+Building permit fees in Albany, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.00 for new construction up to 500 square feet.
 Fees are calculated as: 501 to 1,000 square feet: $50.00; 1,001 to 1,500 square feet: $75.00; more than 1,500 square feet: $100.00.

-1. Obtain a zoning certificate before applying for a building permit.
+To apply for a building permit in Albany, OH, follow these steps: 1.
+Obtain a zoning certificate before applying for a building permit.
 2. Prepare the required attachments for the permit application.
 3. Submit the application for administrator review, site visit, and final approval where applicable.

-Other cities in Athens County
+Other jurisdictions in Athens County.

-View all Athens County jurisdictions →
+All Athens County jurisdictions →